 - A. External Evidence: The Jewish discussions regarding Esther have concerned several other issues more than authorship, which remains anonymous (see "Characteristics" section).
-Therefore, parallel passages and opinions of the Church and Synagogue concerning authorship have not been significant. - B. Internal Evidence: Since the book gives no hint who wrote it one can only guess his identity.
-The account shows such detail of Persian and Jewish life that it is difficult to suppose an author who was not Jewish and well acquainted with Persian ways.
-Some suggest Ezra or Nehemiah as author, but the vocabulary and style of Esther does not match either of these two books.
-Others maintain that Mordecai penned the work, but chapter 10 implies that his career had already ended (TTTB, 131), unless, of course, this chapter was added later.
-Therefore, no one really knows who wrote the book.
+Therefore, parallel passages and opinions of the Church and Synagogue concerning authorship have not been significant. - B. Internal Evidence: Since the book gives no hint of who wrote it, one can only guess his identity.
+The account shows such detail of Persian and Jewish life that it is challenging to suppose an author who was not Jewish and well acquainted with Persian ways.
+Some suggest Ezra or Nehemiah as the author, but Esther's vocabulary and style do not match either of these two books.
+Others maintain that Mordecai penned the work, but chapter 10 implies that his career had already ended (TTTB, 131), unless this chapter was added later.
+Therefore, no one knows who wrote the book.